hammadaliahmad/Adversial-Input-Toolkit/README.md

 AI inference endpoint, then compiles the results into a live dashboard with a robustness score, severity-ranked findings, and concrete remediation suggestions.

-Built for the "Adversarial Input Red-Teaming Toolkit" hackathon track.

 > **Note for reviewers:** this project is being submitted for asynchronous review
 > (no live walkthrough).
 This README is written to get the full stack running